 It’s 3 a.m. and your baby is wailing.
-She feels warm, but it’s not a raging fever.
-Her nose is running, but the mucus looks clear.
+They feel warm, but it’s not a raging fever.
+Their nose is running, but the mucus looks clear.
 Another parent at day care mentioned a virus that’s going around.
-Or maybe it’s just a cold and she’s crying because she’s tired and uncomfortable.
+Or maybe it’s just a cold and they're crying because they're tired and uncomfortable.

-What can you give her to make her feel better?
+What can you give them to make them feel better?

 With any child under the age of 4, your options for over-the-counter medicine are limited.
 That’s true for drugs to treat coughs and colds as well as nausea and vomiting.